Skip to contents

 Details

-Examples and more information can be found here vignette("use_ddm_models", "dRiftDM").
+Examples and more information can also be found in vignette("dRiftDM", "dRiftDM").

 When developing the fitting routine we had three levels of files/folders in mind: